Connecting

 Come join us at our multipurpose center designed to expand opportunities, broaden interests and improve capacities for individuals who desire greater fulfillment and independence in their lives.
 Our mission is to connect teens and adults, with all levels of ability, to meaningful relationships, activities, and instruction.
 We are committed to providing a dynamic, uniquely comfortable and enriching atmosphere that promotes social, vocational and personal growth.

-Adult Programs
+Adult Classes

 Flexible programming centered around individuals interests and abilities